 In fact, seven of my twelve most recent travel experiences are Eastern European ones and I wouldn’t want to miss a single one of them.

 The first time I have been in Kiev, Ukraine, it was March and it was a grey one.
 Wind gusts would chill you to the bones, there were spots where the snow hadn’t yet melted and there were puddles forming in the cracks on the sidewalk.
 One thing I noticed after taking the ride from the airport into town were those ancient, battered mini buses they had for public transport.
 Not so much the buses, but the people inside.
-They all looked grey to me, too.
+All of these passengers looked grey to me, too.
 All of them were staring ahead, with no apparent focus and the entire scene looked very depressing to me.

 I made many friends in Ukraine and honestly didn’t meet anyone there whom I didn’t like.
 People will invite you into their circles with open arms as soon as you begin to know them.
-They will be interested in what you have to say, they will invite you to join in on whatever they plan and they will go out of their way if you need something.
-After a while, I told some of my friends about the people on the bus and how that scene looked just sad to me.
+They will be interested in what you have to say, they will invite you to join in on whatever they plan they entertain and they will go out of their way to help you if you need something.
+After a while, I told some of my friends about the people on the bus and how that scene had looked just sad to me.
 They laughed and then explained to me that it’s a cultural thing.

 In the Soviet era and beyond that, it was wise not to give away too much about yourself.
 People didn’t want to attract unwanted attention and it was often safer to keep for oneself.
 Moreover, masculine ideals were and are still going strong in these countries and it’s considered unmanly to smile to foreigners.
 Out of these habits grew a certain reluctance to smile at people on the street, it was even kind of offensive in certain circumstances.
 That’s why people may seem a bit distant at first or even repellent.